devfporrasnieto04/Conversor-Alura-Challenge/README.md

 #Usage instructions

 Clone the repository or download the source code to your computer.
-Open a console and navigate to the directory where the CurrencyConverter.java file is located.
+Open a console and navigate to the directory where the ConversorApp.java file is located.
-Compile the file by running the following command: javac CurrencyConverter.java.
-Run the program by typing the following command: java CurrencyConverter.
-Follow the on-screen instructions to convert a quantity from one currency to another.
+Follow the on-screen instructions to convert a quantity from one currency, temperature and mass unit to another.

 #Contributing